-The following figure illustrates the radio interfaces for both legacy radios and IPS-aware radios.
-Note that the data interface and radio management interface may share the same physical connection (i.e., IF-3 and IF-4 use the same physical connection), or they may use dedicated physical connections.
+The following figure illustrates the radio interfaces for both legacy radios and IPSenabled radios.
+Note that the data interface and radio status interface may share the same physical connection or they may use dedicated physical connections.

 Figure 5-8 - Radio Interfaces in Federated or IMA Architecture